 Boucher is obsessed with art.
 He sees nature through art and looks for its models back in nature.
 He turns it all back into art, and then he recycles his own ideas for others, in still further paintings, drawings, and models for tapestry and prints.
 He copies his own sketch mechanically, by rolling it against another sheet, but then he takes his chalk to the counterproof to heighten its form and shadow.
 He changes the pose or face anyhow to integrate it into his next composition.

 He tumbles on influences just as quickly, beginning with Italianate historical scenes.
-As with Giambattista Tiepolo some years later in Italy, individuals outgrow their niches and dissolve into another.
-Instead of Tiepolo's sweeping circular rhythms and enormous aspirations, one sees a gentle fabric of light and dark, as if he were already designing a tapestry.
+As with Giambattista Tiepolo some years later in Italy or Charles Coypel in tapestry, individuals outgrow their niches and dissolve into another.
+Instead of Tiepolo's sweeping circular rhythms and enormous aspirations, one sees a gentle fabric of light and dark, as if he were already designing a tapestry, so long after tapestry sustained the Renaissance.
 One figure, all but faceless, puts the wrong hand in the fire, if one may judge by the mythic subject.
 Yes, the young painter has some book learning to do.
 He may, however, just have wanted a sword in the man's right hand and then got on with the job.

 Boucher enters the Academy before he turns twenty, but within a decade its demand for formal history starts to pale.
 He discovers an alternative to the high Baroque in Watteau and, through him, Dutch painting.
 One can never know for sure when to call an outdoor scene here landscape or narrative.
 Clutter starts to diminish and, after a trip to Italy at last, the single figures grow larger.
 Once Boucher stops trying to copy Jacopo Bassano's Renaissance piety, they assert their volume and their personality all the more.
 As with the earlier dramas, he composes even the most casual sketch with an eye to filling the sheet.